brunospitti/React-Redux-Boilerplate/README.md

-React + Redux Boilerplate 2.0
+React + Redux Boilerplate

-Using react, redux, emotion, jest and loadable
+Using react, redux, styled-components, jest and loadable